 A cluttered, unplanned civic space was no longer a suitable image for the power of the Roman state.
 Only a grand design using the most expensive materials would suffice.
 Huge quantities of white marble from Carrara and exotic coloured marbles from all corners of the empire were utilised in the building of the Forum of Augustus.

-The Temple of Mars Ultor (Mars the Avenger) stands in the Forum of Augustus.
-The building of the temple was the result of a pledge that Octavian, the great-nephew of Julius Caesar, made at the Battle of Philippi in 42 BCE.
-After winning the battle, in which Brutus and Cassius, two of Caesar's assassins, were killed, Octavian deemed he had avenged the assassination of his adoptive father.
+The forum was the site of the Temple of Mars Ultor (Mars the Avenger), the result of a pledge that Octavian (as Augustus was then known), the great-nephew of Julius Caesar, made at the Battle of Philippi in 42 BCE.
+After winning the battle, in which Brutus and Cassius, two of Caesar's assassins, were killed, Octavian deemed he had avenged the assassination of his 'father'.
 The temple was inaugurated forty years later in 2 BCE.

 On the gable of the temple were statues of Mars (father of Romulus) in the centre, flanked by the goddess Venus (mother of Aeneas) and Fortuna, and Romulus balanced on the opposite side by Roma.

 Most of the temple has been destroyed, but three fluted marble columns (18 metres high) have survived, thanks to the fact that they were once used as a support for the brick bell tower of Santa Maria Annunziata ai Monti,a small church which was built in the ruins.
 The church, which was known as the Annunziatina on account of its small size, belonged to a convent of Dominican nuns.
 Although both church and convent were knocked down in the 1920s, the church doorway, surmounted by a relief of the Annunciation, survives.